Connecting our circles of responsibility for community.

 ARJA's website is designed to make resources, materials and information related to the field of restorative justice available to all areas of Alberta.

 Restorative Justice is an approach focused on repairing harm when a wrongdoing or injustice occurs in a community.
 Depending on the process or technique used, restorative justice involves the victim, the offender, their social networks, justice agencies, and the community.Above all, restorative justice is an invitation to join in conversation so that we may support and learn from each other.
 It is a reminder that all of us are indeed interconnected.(Howard Zehr,The Little Book of Restorative Justice, p.
 63.)

-Please be sure to read the Medicine Hat John Howard's Society Restorative Justic Project 2012.
-Click here.
+Click here to view Medicine Hat John Howard's Society Restorative Justice Project 2012.

 Please fill in the membership needs assessment form, and tell us how we are doing and how we can improve.
 You can print the form and mail it to us, you can fill it in and email